Being the continuation of InstaPunk and InstaPunk Rules

 But what about all the people from outside the Beltway?
 The otherwise ordinary 75 million people who voted for an utterly unqualified candidate in the 2024 election.
 A woman who rose to the top the old-fashioned pre-feminist way, on her back, and proceeded to fail or phone in every position or responsibility she had in government.
 Before she was suddenly ordained as the rescue candidate for the Democrats no voter had had a chance to vote for or against, she had become a national laughingstock.
 Why did they vote for her in the tens of millions?
 Because they hated Trump too, just not quite for the same reasons the DC universe has.

-You can find them in abundance out there on Instagram, TikTok, and ‘X.’ The common factor in these Internet hangouts for the haters is that they are severely character-constrained.
+You can find them in abundance out there on Threads, Instagram, TikTok, and ‘X.’ The common factor in these Internet hangouts for the haters is that they are severely character-constrained.
 I’m referring to characters in the sense of letters of the alphabet, numerals, and blank spaces.
 These are counted by the host apps and strictly limited.
 When you exceed the allowed number of characters, maybe a hundred words in, the characters you add are displayed in red with negative numbers indicating how many spaces over-budget you are.
 Forget all the shibboleths about ‘brevity’ being the soul of whatever (wit, not wisdom actually).
 It really isn’t.
 If you want to explain your position or back it up with verifiable facts, you need to write a blog or a Facebook post, which many do, but nowhere near 75 million of them.
 Instagram has 2 billion users worldwide.
 Why would anyone prefer it as a medium for communicating their insights to the population at large?

 Because they just gotta.
 Interestingly, their posts are almost always a function of borrowed content, someone else’s slapdash bullet points, inept variations on high-visibility memes, flat out declarations of superiority over the MAGA “morons,” namecalling.
 The unifying term to describe them is unoriginal.